 And, emails aren’t being opened, read, or responded to.
 So, recruiters are sending more and more emails.
 Making more and more phone calls, just to keep up.
-They’re also loosing candidates in the process, because the recruiters can’t manage the flow of the data and conversations.
+They’re also losing candidates in the process because the recruiters can’t manage the flow of the data and conversations.

 Messaging and Chatbots are leading the new Recruitment Automation

 Contacting job seekers via email is simply getting tougher and tougher.
 Emails aren’t being opened (14% open rates and 2% click-through rates), whereas Text Messages are getting deliver 95% of the time, and responded to within minutes and hours, instead of days.
-Communicating with job seekers and over Text messaging is by far the fastest way to get candidate responses, and move candidates through the recruiting process.
+Text Recruiting with job seekers and over sms messaging is by far the fastest way to get candidate responses and move candidates through the recruiting process.

 If the above paints a dark picture, just remember, it can get even worse, because most candidates you want to recruit, are probably already working, which means they probably can’t have a call during their work hours.
 In the US, we’re currently at near “Full-employment”.
 Replacing turn-over candidates is becoming harder and harder, let alone, adding to the workforce.

 These types of process changes, predominantly use chatbots and messaging platforms like Facebook Messenger, Text Messaging, and Web Chat, to communicate with candidates, while engaging and pre-screening them for their Qualifications, Availability, and Interest in the company.

 Chatbots work 24/7, don’t require time off, and continue to learn as they respond to candidates using their existing smartphones, without the need to download another application.